3 Myths About Natural Teeth Whitening

 Abrasive scrubs tend to wear away your enamel, which is the white outer layer of your teeth.
 When this happens, your teeth will start to look yellower and will feel more sensitive to heat and cold.

 The bottom line is that there is no evidence showing that activated charcoal or other scrubs are safe or effective to use on your teeth.
+That’s why we recommend professional dental whitening at Nichols Family Dentistry.

 Myth #2: Lemon Juice and Baking Soda are Safe for Teeth